Craig-Hudson/Millionaire/README.md

   - font-family: 'Kanit', sans-serif; will be used through out all pages titles and ordinary text, its easy to read, It's looks very elegant and clean and it will appeal to users who take part in the quiz.

   - **Structure**
-    - The structure of the quiz app consists of a home page which contains a page title, a logo and 4 buttons, Start quiz, how to play, high scores and contact us.The how to play, high scores, and contact us will be a pop on modal on desktop tablet and mobile.
+    - The structure of the quiz app consists of a home page which contains a page title, a background image and 4 buttons, Start quiz, how to play, high scores and contact us.The how to play, high scores, and contact us will be a pop on modal on desktop tablet and mobile.
 The start quiz button will take the user to an area that will require the user to enter their name.Then the quiz area will appear once the user has submitted their name.
 The question area will consist of the question area with 4 possible answers, 3 life lines, a bank option,and a money ladder so the user can track their progress.
 On mobile devices the 3 life lines, bank option and money ladder will be hidden in a side panel which can pop out for the user to be able to view and track their progress, along side being able to user the 3 life lines and bank option.

   - **Imagery**
     - I have only used one image for the webpage thus far. which was taken from [Vecteezy](https://www.vecteezy.com/), and is used through out the quiz app as the background image.

+  - **Please note, during the development process I felt the need to replace the logo with a background image, as I felt the app was lacking a visual presence.**

   - **Wireframes**